liinu-a/csb_project_I/README.md

 # csb_project_I

-A small project with security flaws and their fixes for the Cyber Security Base course by University of Helsinki and MOOC.fi.
+A web application for the Cyber Security Base course by University of Helsinki and MOOC.fi.
+The project includes intentional security flaws for learning purposes, as well as their fixes, which are commented out.